howardjones/network-weathermap/docs/dev/dev-README.md

 * compare the generated image to a reference image (to see if the config works as expected)

-Tests/ConfigTest.php does this for every .conf file that it finds in the test-suite/tests directory.
+Tests/ConfigTest.php does this for every .conf file that it finds in the test-suite/tests directory that also has a corresponding image in the references/ directory.
 There are around 150 tests so far.
 Each one tests a particular feature or combination.
 Every time I find a new problem, I add new tests.
 Every time I add a new feature, I add new tests.
 This covers a lot of the core weathermap features by now.